-- 113. The schedule of development contributions charges (Schedule 3) sets out the various prices chargeable under each activity and within each funding area within Auckland. - 114.
-The DC model enables a calculation of borrowing requirements to deliver the growth proportion of capital expenditure projects and interest cost to be incorporated in the unit prices.
-The cost of borrowing to provide infrastructure for growth is part of the total cost of growth-related capital expenditure recoverable through development contributions, and is appropriately paid for by growth. - 115.
+- 112. The purpose of the development contributions funding model is to meet the requirements of Schedule 13 of the LGA 2002 in sharing the cost of growth amongst the forecast units of demand and to generate the schedule to development contributions policy. - 113.
+The schedule to the development contributions policy (Schedule 3) sets out the various prices chargeable under each activity and within each funding area within Auckland. - 114.
+The funding model enables a calculation of borrowing requirements to deliver the growth proportion of capital expenditure projects and interest cost to be incorporated in the unit prices.
+The cost of borrowing to provide infrastructure for growth is a cost of growth to be paid for by growth. - 115.
 The model applies interest to both credit and debit balances as appropriate. - 116.
-The DC model's core inputs and actions are explained in Attachment C.
+The funding model core inputs and actions are explained in Attachment C.